General Data Protection Regulation (GDPR)

 - All personal data is returned to the College on completion of the work, including any copies that may have been made.
 Alternatively, that the data is securely destroyed and the College receives notification in this regard from the contractor or short term / voluntary member of staff;

-- The College receives prior written notification of any disclosure of personal data to any other organisation or any person who is not a direct employee of the contractor;
+- The College receives prior written notification of any disclosure of personal data to any other organization or any person who is not a direct employee of the contractor;

 - Any personal data made available by the College, or collected in the course of the work, is neither stored nor processed outside the country unless written consent to do so has been received from the College

 - All practical and reasonable steps are taken to ensure that contractors, short term or part time staff do not have access to any personal data beyond what is essential for the work to be carried out properly

 - Familiarizing themselves with the College GDPR Policy provided when they register with the College

 - Ensuring that their personal data provided to the College is accurate and up to date

 - Any changes to their personal information they are responsible to notify/inform the College’s Registrar